Commonly Used Terms That New Amputees Should Know

 Below is a quick guide to many of the words you may encounter during the process of getting your prosthetic device, with links to each subject where we have a corresponding blog article or webpage:

 Prosthetist: A medical professional who has been trained to fit prosthetic devices (generally limbs).
 Learn more.

 Occupational Therapist: A healthcare professional that specializes in using scientific bases and a holistic approach to help a patient fulfill their daily routines and reach their rehabilitation goals.
+In our Arm Dynamics centers, occupational therapists are called clinical therapy specialists.
 Learn more.

 Physical Therapist: A healthcare professional that specializes in using evidence-based practices to improve a patient’s physical functions, which will help the patient reach their rehabilitation goals.
+In our Arm Dynamics centers, physcial therapists are also called clinical therapy specialists.
 Learn more.

-Technician: At Arm Dynamics, the prosthetist and the therapist are involved in the fitting and training of your prosthetic device, but our technicians are the ones that do much of the work of fabricating your custom prosthesis including the socket.
+Technician: At our Arm Dynamics centers, the prosthetist and the therapist are involved in the fitting and training of your prosthetic device, but our technicians are the ones that do much of the work of fabricating your custom prosthesis including the socket.
 Learn more.

 Don (donning): The process of putting your prosthetic device on.
 “I need to don my prosthesis so we can leave the house.”
 Learn more.

 Doff (doffing): The process of taking your prosthetic device off.
 “It’s late — it’s time for me to doff my prosthesis, clean it, and go to bed.”
 Learn more.